griddo/griddo-dxp/README.md

 ### Featuring:
 - **Griddo Live Preview**
-With Griddo Live Preview you won't fit the content to a predefined template, you craft the new page.
-The page builder has been streamlined to provide an excelent Author Experience.
-Pages take their final as you edit them, without the need to publish or upload to a test environment.
+From a blank canvas to a live page, design and publish your content seamlessly with Griddo's intuitive Live Preview editor, offering a true 'what you see is what you get' experience.
+No need to publish or upload to a test environment anymore.
+With Griddo Live Preview, streamlined to provide an excelent Author Experience, you won't fit the content to a predefined template, you'll craft the new page to shape your story.
+    - Modular approach: easily drag and drop modules
     - Check the results in any predefined breakpoint
     - Share the progress with a quick-link
     - Validate that the SEO structure is right